Battle of Neville's Cross: Background

 By 1346 England had been embroiled in the Second War of Scottish Independence since 1332 and the Hundred Years' War with France since 1337.
 In January 1343 the French and English had entered into the Truce of Malestroit, which included Scotland and was intended to last until 29 September 1346.
 In defiance of the truce, hostilities continued on all fronts, although mostly at a lower level; King David II of Scotland (r.
 1329–1371) led a six-day raid into northern England in October 1345.
 Edward III of England (r.
 1327–1377) planned an invasion of northern France in 1346 and King Philip VI of France sent an appeal to David II to open a northern front.
 Philip VI wanted the Scots to divert English troops, supplies and attention away from the army under Edward III which was gathering in southern England.
 The Auld Alliance between France and Scotland had been renewed in 1326 and was intended to deter England from attacking either country by the threat that in this case the other would invade English territory.

 In June Philip VI asked David II to attack pre-emptively: "I beg you, I implore you ...
 Do for me what I would willingly do for you in such a crisis and do it as quickly ... as you are able."
 Edward III landed in Normandy with an army of 15,000 in July.
 Philip VI renewed his pleas to David II.
 As the English had also committed troops to Gascony, Brittany and Flanders, Philip VI described northern England to David II as "a defenceless void".
 David II felt certain that few English troops would be left to defend the rich northern English cities, but when the Scots probed into northern England they were sharply rebuffed by the local defenders.
-David II agreed a truce, to last until 29 September, in order to fully mobilise the Scottish army, which was assembling at Perth.
+David II agreed to a truce, to last until 29 September, in order to fully mobilise the Scottish army, which was assembling at Perth.
 By the time the truce expired, the French had been decisively beaten at Crécy and the English were besieging Calais.
 The French were also in difficulty in south-west France, where their front had collapsed, with the major city and provincial capital of Poitiers, 125 mi from the border of English Gascony, falling on 4 October.